Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Discussion

+Once validated, we used MLIP-W, together with the empirical IPs (cheaper and more widely used than the other ML potentials), in large-scale MD simulations.
+We found that MLIP-W rapidly arranges self-interstitials into stable $\langle111\rangle$ dumbbells, allowing efficient migration to GBs via a crowdion mechanism.
+This is in contrast with the disordered defect distributions predicted by empirical potentials.
 Another important point to consider is the structural integrity of the GB.
 In this regard, the MLIP-W is the only IP among those studied that preserves the structural integrity of the GB over the temperature range studied in this work.
 Our observations using the MLIP-W reveal that when SIAs migrate from the grain interior to the GB, they preferentially align along the GB grooves, which is consistent with previous DFT studies on this particular GB \cite{Suarez-Recio24,Gonzlez2019}.
 Once positioned, these SIAs form an arc-shaped crowdion configuration with atoms from the outermost layer of the grain (observed for both W$\langle$110$\rangle$ and W$\langle$112$\rangle$ orientations), displacing a GB layer atom into an adjacent groove.
 While the empirical IPs can partially reproduce these mechanisms at low and medium temperatures, they struggle to reproduce stable configurations at elevated temperatures (up to 1000 K), leading to unphysical grain decohesion that is inconsistent with experimental expectations in this thermal regime.
-Moreover, our descriptor-based analysis confirms the ability of the MLIP-W to distinguish defects from thermal noise, while traditional IPs fail at high temperatures, in particular the Tersoff IP, which misclassifies thermal vibrations as defects.
+The superior performance of our model stems from its training strategy, in which MLIP-W learns the local PES with DFT accuracy.
+The active-learning protocol systematically targets the high-uncertainty regions of the PES.
+This allows the model to capture the energy minima of diverse, complex environments, as well as the subtle transition pathways and energy barriers that connect intermediate states.

+Moreover, our descriptor-based analysis reveals that configurations generated with MLIP-W distinctly differentiate between defect-related environments and thermal fluctuations.
+In contrast, configurations obtained with traditional IPs, particularly the Tersoff model, exhibit substantial overlap between defect-induced and thermally driven atomic displacements.
+This is consistent with the blurred separation observed in the per-atom potential energy analysis.
 Finally, an Arrhenius analysis of defect annihilation rates yields a migration energy of 0.048 eV when using the MLIP-W, in agreement with the reported value range \cite{was2016fundamentals,Amino01022011}.

 The results obtained in this work underscore the usefulness of MLIP as a tool for simulating self-healing and defect-GB interactions in W GBs.
 Future work will extend this framework to investigate the role of light impurity atoms (He, H) in self-healing processes in nanostructured W, paving the way for understanding material degradation in realistic and highly complex nuclear fusion environments.